This is an updated version of a previously published article from June 2008.

 About an hour before your workout, take any supplements you might be using at the time.

-About fifteen minutes before your workout, sip 1/2 a serving of Biotest Surge or any other pre/post workout recovery drink with dextrose and protein.
-If you don’t have any, drink some Gatorade.
-Bring a bottle of Gatorade to sip on during the workout.
+About fifteen minutes before your workout, sip 1/2 a serving of Biotest Surge or any other pre/post-workout recovery drink with dextrose and protein.
+Understanding what pre-workouts can and can’t do for you is crucial, as it helps you use them effectively to enhance your performance.
+If you don’t have any pre-workout supplements at the moment, have a quick simple protein shake, then drink some Gatorade or Powerade – sip on this during the workout.

 Set Scheme and Rest Periods